OceanNuclear/event_classification_example/README.md

   * file with 200k events, compressed to comply with githubs max file size for regular repositories.
 * training_pm_nosat_150k.dat.gz
   * file with 150k traces, compressed.
+* 3 python files used for data analysis.
+Placed in the same directory for convenience.

 # TODO:
 * Add example on model saving